dwyl/learn-pre-commit/README.md

 Both are *functionally* equivalent so take your pick.
 I'm covering [pre-commit](https://github.com/observing/pre-commit)
-because has more *concise* documentation.
+because it has more *concise* documentation.

 #### Install